 |Yep.
 Lounged here and felt like I was walking in a computer screensaver.|

 This gorgeous area on the southwest coast of the island is unlike any other beaches in the Caribbean.
 White sand beaches framed by HUGE granite boulders create caves and grottos with amaaaaazing snorkeling and some of the prettiest sights you’ll ever see.
-I could have easily spent the whole trip here.
-Heavenly.

 the last resort